NEW HORIZONS IN UNIVERSITY EDUCATION A JOURNAL OF DEVELOPMENT AND SOCIAL JUSTICE

 - The Concept of Goffman’s Total Institution and Institutional Care of Homes for Older People in Sri Lanka – Chandima Jayasena

 - Unconditional Self Acceptance: A Review of Emotional Well Being and Stress Free Life – Vijay Sansare

-- Social Justice and Social Development – Prof. Suresh Pathare
+- Social Justice and Social Development (Editorial)- Prof. Suresh Pathare

-- What I want to be?
-A Study on Career Aspiration of Rural Children of Garmunda Village of Western Odisha – Bandana Meher
+- Career Aspiration of Rural Children of Garmunda Village of Western Odisha – Bandana Meher

 - Physical and Mental Health of Rural Elderly in the Fast Changing Social Scenario